VishnoiAman777/PhotoSharing/README.md

 Upload group photos, arrange them by faces using ML and share them with ease. 🤳🤖

 ## Installation
-- Option 1: Use the deployed version at: https://photo-organizer.herokuapp.com/
+- Option 1(Doesn't work after HEROKU Closes the free tier): Use the deployed version at: https://photo-organizer.herokuapp.com/
 -----------------------------------------------------
 - Option 2:
     1. ### Setting up git: